 Students needing schedule changes should notify their school counselor.
 The school counselor and all teachers involved must agree to all schedule changes.
 Due to the efforts in how we build of the master schedule based upon student requests to maximize our staffing, schedule changes will be very limited.
-The principal reserves the right to make the final decision on all schedule changes.
+Students who drop a class or are removed per behavior after the first week of term will be given an Withdrawal/F on their transcript for the course.
+The principal reserves the right to make the final decision on all schedule changes and dropped course transcript grades.

-Section 5 Progress Reports
+Section 5 Failing Grade Reports